 Insured in your own country?

 If you are insured via social security or welfare services in your own country, you should ask whether there is a reciprocal agreement between your country and the Netherlands with regard to health insurance.
-If this is the case you should ask for a Health Card from the social security or welfare services in your country before you leave for the Netherlands.
+If this is the case you should ask for a European Health Insurance Card (EHIC) from the social security or welfare services in your country before you leave for the Netherlands.
 This card indicates that you are insured for medical costs in the Netherlands.
 Make sure, however, that your health insurance covers the tariffs that apply in the Netherlands, as medical costs here are (very) high!
+And that it covers you for your entire stay in the Netherlands. (not only 2 or 3 months) Contact your own healthinsurance company before you travel to the Netherlands.

 Make sure you always carry proof that you have health insurance because you will need to show it if you use any of the health services in the Netherlands.
 If you have private health insurance, you should ask whether it covers your stay in the Netherlands.